jpanken/jpanken.github.io/workshop.md

 <p> Afterwards, we learned how to solve a mathematical question found at <a href="https://projecteuler.net/problem=1/">Project Euler</a>  </p>

 <p> We used Java Compiler to solve the problem.
 Unfortunately, my code may have had an extra parentheses so it did not work.
 I tried to follow the speaker's exact code, but it was difficult because she moved so quickly.
-I also could not follow the java code in general, it is like a different language after all.
+I also could not follow the java code in general, it is a different language after all.
 Next time, I hope that they will explain why they are using the commands that they have chosen. </p>

 <p>  I now have a better understanding of how code works and the process of learning it at UNC.
 All in all, it was a very enlightening evening.  </p>